 Recently I reviewed the Guava Family Lotus Everywhere Travel Crib.
-I also had the opportunity to test the company’s brand-new Lotus Bassinet, which is still only available on Guava Family’s website.
-Like the Lotus Crib, the Lotus Bassinet is beautiful, lightweight, safe, and extremely portable.
-It is also very expensive, costing about $200.
+I also had the opportunity to test the company’s brand-new Guava Lotus Bassinet, which is still only available on Guava Family’s website.
+Since I know that many people research bassinet reviews before buying, I wanted to share my experience with the Guava Family Bassinet.
+Like the Lotus Crib, the Guava Bassinet is beautiful, lightweight, safe, and extremely portable.
+The Guava Baby Bassinet is also very expensive, costing about $200.

 Here’s what the Lotus Bassinet has to offer:

 - It’s easy to set up and put away: Trust me—if I can do it quickly, anyone can!
 To set up the Lotus Bassinet, simply unfold the legs, remove it from the carry bag, open it up, clip on the rocker bases, unfold the mattress, and place the mattress inside the bassinet.
 It took me less than 30 seconds!
 Removing the rocker bases, folding the bassinet and mattress back up, and placing them back in the bag are just as quick and easy.

 - It’s very safe: The Lotus Bassinet has breathable mesh sides that allow for full airflow and an unobstructed view of the child.
 The mesh sides go all the way down to the mattress to create a safe and breathable sleep environment.
 The bassinet is also free of toxic chemicals such as PVC, lead, phalates, and flame retardants.

 - It’s rockable: The Lotus Bassinet has a rocking base that creates a gentle, soothing rocking motion for your baby.
 You can easily rock the bassinet with one hand without getting out of bed.